Catalina 22

+The Catalina 22 is a 21.5 foot long American keelboat first built in 1969.
+It is one of the most produced boats in its size range.
+In 1994 there were 70 racing fleets across the US.

 Production

-The design is built by Catalina Yachts in the United States and was at one time built by Cooper Enterprises in Canada.

-The Catalina 22 has also been manufactured in Australia and marketed as the Boomaroo 22 before being relaunched as the Catalina 22.
-The design was produced in Europe as the Alacrity 22 (later known as the Jaguar 22) manufactured in the United Kingdom.
+It is built by Catalina Yachts, has been built by Cooper Enterprises in Canada.
+It has also been manufactured in Australia as the Boomaroo 22 before being relaunched as the Catalina 22.
+The design was manufactured in the United Kingdom as the Alacrity 22 (later known as the Jaguar 22).